osism/osism.github.io/docs/guides/configuration-guide/ceph.md

 * Quincy - https://docs.ceph.com/en/quincy/rados/configuration/
 * Reef - https://docs.ceph.com/en/reef/rados/configuration/

+Its a good idea to review all options in the follwing list.

 ## Unique Identifier

 The File System ID is a unique identifier for the cluster.